paritytech/txwrapper-core/packages/txwrapper-template/examples/README.md

 2. Run the example script in this folder.
 It will interact with your local node.

     ```bash
-    ./node_modules/.bin/ts-node examples/TODO.ts
+    ./node_modules/.bin/ts-node examples/[TODO].ts
     ```

 ## Expected Output

-Here's a sample output of the above script, using a Substrate node.
+Here's a sample output of the above script, using a [TODO YOUR CHAINS NAME] node.
 Your payload to sign and signature will of course differ from this example.

 ```
-TODO [PUT OUTPUT FROM SCRIPT HERE]
+[TODO PUT OUTPUT FROM SCRIPT HERE]
 ```

 ## Offline vs. Online